+Fischer-Tropsch wax is a type of synthetic wax that is derived from the Fischer-Tropsch process.
+This process involves the conversion of carbon monoxide and hydrogen gases into liquid hydrocarbons, which can then be further processed to obtain Fischer-Tropsch wax.
 Fischer-Tropsch wax is characterized by high melting point, narrow melting point range, low oil content, low penetration, low mobility, low melting viscosity, hardness, wear resistance and high stability.

 Compared with general polyethylene wax (PE wax), Fischer-Tropsch synthetic wax differs significantly in that: